Surfndez/GFNSDK_Test/README.md

 ### What's New in This Release

-* New samples (CGameAPISample, SDKDllDirectRefSample, SampleService)
+* Added new samples (CGameAPISample, SDKDllDirectRefSample, SampleService), see Readme in ./samples for more information.
 * GFNSDK APIs now return explicit error codes on failure to load client DLL or cloud DLL.
 * Fixed an issue with GetClientInfo export missing from the client DLL.
 * Fixed a bug with backwards compatibility for 1.4 and older SDKs in cloud DLL.
-* Fixed false positives in telemetry error events

 ## Developer Content Portal